Minnesota State-Regulated Insurance Coverage

 - Diagnosis, evaluation, and multidisciplinary assessment

-- Neurodevelopmental and behavioral health treatment
+- Neurodevelopmental and behavioral health treatment and management

 - Occupational therapy